madper/passenger/src/agent/Core/SpawningKit/README.md

  * Setting environment variables, ulimits, etc.
  * Changing the UID and GID of the process.

-It does all this by reading input from the work directory.
+It does all this by reading arguments from the work directory (see: "The work directory").

 The reason why this program exists is because all this work is unsafe to do inside the process that runs SpawningKit.
 Because after a `fork()`, one is only allowed to call async-signal-safe code.
 That means no memory allocations, or even calling `setenv()`.